Christovis/Christovis.github.io/_blog/2021-11-29-blog-iad_aid_workshop.md

 <!-- ITU -->
 All five standardisation bodies in the table have and are working towards a sustainable future.
-The International Telecommunication Union-Telecommunication Standardisation Sector (ITU-T) investigates within its Study Group 5 environmental effects of ICT and published guidelines for using ICT in an eco-friendly way.
-It is also responsible for studying design methodologies to reduce environmental effects.
-ITU-T L.1200 specifies the Direct Current interfaces while ITU-T L.1300 describes best practices to reduce negative impact of datacenters on climate.
+The International Telecommunication Union-Telecommunication Standardisation Sector (ITU-T) is responsible, inter alia, for studying and issuing recommendations on questions regarding telecommunications and information communication technology.
+Within its [Study Group 5](https://www.itu.int/en/ITU-T/studygroups/2017-2020/05/Pages/default.aspx), which exists since 1997, it studies and recommends design methodologies to reduce environmental impacts of ICT.
+Examples of published standards are ITU-T [L.1200](https://www.itu.int/ITU-T/recommendations/rec.aspx?rec=11638), which specifies direct current interfaces, and ITU-T L.1300, which describes best practices to reduce negative impact of datacenter on climate.
+The work of ITU-T/SG5 is motivated by their conviction that ICT is a fundamental pillar in the response as they enable "monitoring climate change, mitigating and adapting".
+Such narrative derives from the belief that the natural environment needs to be managed and that "We can't manage what we can't monitore", to paraphrase the motto of the (now closed) Planetary Skin Institute set up by Cisco and National Aeronautics and Space Administration (NASA) n 2009.
+Thinkers like Benjamin Bratton oppose such narratives, as it imagines the natural environment is something to be policed, that carries the potential to position us the antecedent enemy of what is to come.

 <!-- 3GPP -->
 The 3rd Generation Project Partnership (3GPP) was founded by the European Telecommunications Standards Institute (ETSI).
-Documented traces of a change in narrative that includes not just energy saving incentives to reduce costs for operators, but also a motivation to 'contribute to the protection of our environment and the environment of future generations' ([[3GPP-1]](#3GPP-1)) are starting to show up in 2009 with Release-10.
+Documented traces of a change in narrative that includes not just energy saving incentives to their OPEX (Operational Expenditure), but also a motivation to 'contribute to the protection of our environment and the environment of future generations' ([[3GPP-1]](#3GPP-1)) are starting to show up in 2009 with Release-10.
 This change is directly driven by operators wanting to create an 'environmental image' of themselves and indirectly by governments wanting to meet national and international treaties on climate change.
 Since then the focus has been on six different topics:
 - Telecommunication management; study on Energy Savings Management (ESM)
 - Operations And Management (OAM) aspects of Energy Saving in Radio Networks
 - Study impacts on 'User Equipment - Core network' signalling from Energy Saving